By: Kevin Bonsor & Dave Roos

 As mentioned before, the Final Four games are played in April, but they are still full of the March Madness syndrome.
 Typically, the men's semifinal games are played on the first Saturday in April, and the women's are played on the first Sunday.
 The winners of those games move on to face each other in their respective championship games, which are played on the subsequent Monday.

-In 2018, the NCAA announced that it had made $1 billion in revenue for the first time in history [source: Daniels].
+In 2022, the NCAA announced that it had made $1.14 billion in revenue, $1 billion of which came from March Madness [source: Parker].
 Most of this came from TV contracts.
 The profits go to the participating schools or to the conferences via a formula that gives shares based on team performance, scholarships given out and other factors.
 The NCAA requests that conferences divide money equally among their member schools.
 Only about a third of the schools make money off or break even with their basketball programs, so any conference money received helps to cover team expenses.
 Smaller conferences are more likely to keep a bigger portion of NCAA money to cover their own expenses.

 Winners and Losers

 The team with the most NCAA championship wins in men's basketball is UCLA, with 11 titles.
-This is followed by University of Kentucky with eight and University of North Carolina with six.
+This is followed by the University of Kentucky with eight and the University of North Carolina with six [source: NCAA].
 The team with the longest drought between appearances in the NCAA tournament is Harvard, at 66 years (1946 to 2012).
-They came back in 2013.
-Several other schools, including Dartmouth, Rice, Bowling Green and Tennessee Tech, have droughts of at least 45 years and counting [source: Dalgleish].
+Several other schools, including Dartmouth, Yale, Bowling Green and Tennessee Tech, have droughts of at least 55 years and counting [source: Rookie Road].

 NCAA.
 "What is the NCAA?"
 (March 7, 2018). http://www.ncaa.org/about/resources/media-center/ncaa-101/what-ncaa